dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-any-oneof.md

 # Protobuf Any and OneOf fields for variant types

+Handling dynamic property types (i.e. properties of type `object`) in WCF is complicated.
+Serializers must be specified, `[KnownType]` attributes must be provided, and so on.

-Protobuf provides two options for dealing with values that may be of more than one type.
+Protobuf provides two simpler options for dealing with values that may be of more than one type.
 The `Any` type can represent any known Protobuf message type, while the `oneOf` keyword allows you to specify that only one of a range of fields can be set in any given message.

 ## Any